Sea-Watch 4: Description

 The ship is powered by diesel-electric technology.
 The fixed propeller, which is equipped with a Becker rudder, is driven by an electric motor from the manufacturer Lloyd Dynamowerke with an output of 930 kW at 280 rpm.
 Three diesel-powered generators are available to generate electricity.
 The ship was originally built with two diesel-powered generators, and another diesel generator set was installed in the early 1980s.
 This expanded the range and operational area of the ship, which could now also sail the open North Atlantic.
 There is also an auxiliary and port diesel.

 The diesel engines were replaced at the beginning of the 21st century by MTU diesel engines of the 12V2000M type, each with an output of 575 kW at 1500 rpm.
 A little later, the diesel engine driving the auxiliary and harbor generator was also replaced by a Scania DI12/62M diesel engine with an output of 280 kW.

 The ship is equipped with a bow thruster designed as a water jet drive with 290 kW of power at 500 rpm.
 It has a fin stabilizer that reduces the roll of the ship while in motion.

 The crew of the research vessel was 15 people.
 Scientists had eleven places in five double and one single cabin.

 The open working deck behind the superstructure is around 135 m2.
 A 20-foot and a 10-foot container could also be carried on the deck.

 Acquisition by Sea Watch

-In September 2019 the ship was put up for sale by VEBEG.
-In December the ship was decommissioned after over 43 years and 539 expeditions.
+In September 2019, the ship was put up for sale by VEBEG.
+In December, the ship was decommissioned after over 43 years and 539 expeditions.
 As a research vessel, the ship is to be replaced by a new build, the Meteor, in 2024.

-On 31 January 2020, Sea-Watch e.V., with the support of the United4Rescue alliance and the Evangelical Church in Germany bought the ship for around 1.547 million euros, for use to rescue migrants from distress in the Mediterranean.
+On 31 January 2020, Sea-Watch e.V., with the support of the United4Rescue alliance and the Evangelical Church in Germany, bought the ship for around 1.547 million euros, for use to rescue migrants from distress in the Mediterranean.
 The ship was renamed on 20 February 2020 as Sea-Watch 4.
 Regional Bishop Heinrich Bedford-Strohm vowed that the church would assist with operation of Sea-Watch 4.

+Acquisition by SOS Humanity

+In August 2022, the ship was acquired by SOS Humanity and renamed Humanity 1.